dae-cpp/dae-cpp.github.io/docs/sparse-matrix.md

 ## `std::size_t N_elements() const`

 <br>
-Returns the number of non-zero elements in the matrix.
+Returns the number of non-zero elements in the matrix (including duplicates, if any).